-As long as you can build a minimum group of 5 sponsors, you can form a HIAS Welcome Circle, join our Community of Practice, and access our resource library, office hours with resettlement and legal experts, and more.
-HIAS suggests partnering with community members because it makes it easier to find people with a wide range of special skillsets to offer, time availabilities, ages, genders, etc. However, there are many other ways to build your circle.
+As long as you can build a group of at least 5 members, you can form a HIAS Welcome Circle, join our Community of Practice, and access our resource library, office hours with resettlement and legal experts, and more.
+HIAS suggests partnering with other community members because it makes it easier to find people with a wide range of special skillsets to offer, time availabilities, ages, genders, etc. However, there are many other ways to build your circle.
 You can speak to members of your extended family or neighbors in your physical neighborhood, put an op-ed in your local paper to recruit community members, etc.